hfaran/raspberry-cereal/README.md

 -----
 First, you should install it (see above).
 Then configure it.
 The config file is located at /etc/raspberry_cereal.cfg.
 You're going to want to specify the three pin locations of your 74HC165 (you can use any shift register but you're going to need to modify/extend the functionality to fit your shift register) and then specify which keys you want mapped to which parallel input pin of your shift register.
+If you need to know what keys are called: http://lxr.free-electrons.com/source/include/linux/input.h?v=2.6.38

 	$ sudo vim /etc/raspberry_cereal.cfg # config as necessary